TronMake/skp_osmbi/README.md

 - Do not support color and metarial.
 - Do not support the shape of roof, only flat roof.

+#### Citation

+L. Wang et al., "Vehicle-to-infrastructure channel characterization in urban environment at 28 GHz," in China Communications, vol. 16, no. 2, pp. 36-48, Feb.
+2019.

 #### References

 1. [Open Street Map](https://www.openstreetmap.org/)